 Our Canmore helicopter tour reminded me of the importance of seeing a familiar place from a new perspective.
 It’s very rewarding not only to try something new, but also to discover a different side to a place you thought you knew so well.

 Photos from our Helicopter Sightseeing Tour in Canmore

 Tips for Taking a Helicopter Tour in Canmore

 - Our Canmore helicopter tour was with Alpine Helicopters.
 For my first time in a helicopter, I felt safe knowing that we’d be flying with some of the most experienced pilots in the industry.

-- We did the 30 minute Mount Assiniboine Glacier Tour.
-The tour costs $330/person (plus tax) and flies you past the Three Sisters Peaks, over the Spray Valley and Spray Lakes to Mount Assiniboine and Gloria Glacier, and along the Goat Range.
+- We did the 35 minute Mount Assiniboine Glacier Tour.
+The tour flies you past the Three Sisters Peaks, over the Spray Valley and Spray Lakes to Mount Assiniboine and Gloria Glacier, and along the Goat Range.

-- Alpine Helicopters also offers a 12 minute tour, 25 minute tour, and 45 minute private tour for two.
-We recommend doing the longest tour your budget allows.
-Honestly, the 12 minute tour would just be a tease, considering how fast our 30 minute one went by!
+- Alpine Helicopters also offer 25, 45 and 55 minute tours.
+We recommend doing the longest tour your budget allows, considering how fast our 35 minute one went by!

 - To help cut window glare when taking photographs, use a circular polarizer on your lens.
 This really helped eliminate window reflections and haze, increasing contrast in the sky.